jobweek/CurveArray/README.md

 ![Curve](/documentation_resources/3.png)
 ![Curve](/documentation_resources/4.png)

+**Example of the difference between Magic Curve and Blender Convert**

 ![Smooth Curve vs Convert](/documentation_resources/6.png)

 To create a curve with the Smooth Curve or Split Curve operators, you need to do two things: